-Have you seen those sepia-tinged images of 1920s Main St with shopkeepers doffing their hats, knowing every customer by name, and attending to every need?
-It’s not that customer experience can’t work like that anymore; it’s extremely expensive and almost impossible to scale without digital technology.
+Those sepia-tinged images of 1920s Main St with shopkeepers doffing their hats, knowing every customer by name and attending to every need?
+It’s not that customer experience can’t work like that anymore, it’s that it’s extremely expensive and almost impossible to scale without the use of digital technology.

 Develop a customer-centric culture

-Then, with the people inside your business, bring them together to understand why personal experiences are essential, reward them when they achieve them, and encourage individuals to contribute to best practice.
-Training will be critical here, especially around collecting customer data, so this can be continually fed back into delivering personal experiences.
+Then, with the people inside your business, bring them together to understand why personal experiences are important, reward them when they achieve them, and encourage individuals to contribute to best practice.
+Training will be very important here, especially around how to collect data about customers so this can be continually fed back into the process of delivering personal experiences.

 Become a beacon of exceptional customer service